vzahorui/vzahorui.github.io/_posts/2019-09-24-integrals.md

 $\int_1^\infty \frac{1}{x^2}dx = \displaystyle{\lim_{n \to \infty}} \int_1^n \frac{1}{x^2}dx = \displaystyle{\lim_{n \to \infty}} \left[-\frac{1}{x}\right]_ 1^n = \displaystyle{\lim_{n \to \infty}} \left[-\frac{1}{n} - (-1)\right] = \displaystyle{\lim_{n \to \infty}} \left[1 -\frac{1}{n}\right] = 1$

 Since at the end we get the limit which actually exists the integral is convergent, otherwise it would be impossible to calculate the area under the curve.

+## Application of integrals

+Integrals are heavily used in calculating the net change given a function.